Internship Opportunities

 Students who have completed a standard 40-hour mediation certification course or who have taken coursework in mediation in law school will be able to mediate cases almost immediately.
 Students with an interest in mediation but no exposure will work with attorneys in the Legal Division to develop the necessary skills prior to conducting mediations.
 Students can mediate cases in our central office in Hartford or one of our four regional offices.

-While students are responsible for finding their own funding, the Commission has been able to provide small stipends ($500–$2,500) the past two years to some law students interning in the Legal Division.
+While students are responsible for finding their own funding, the Commission has been able to provide small stipends ($500–$2,500) in past years to some law students interning in the Legal Division.

 Students should submit an application package that includes a cover letter explaining your background and interest in the position; a résumé; and a writing sample.
 Submission by email at the address below is preferred.
 The cover letter should indicate: (1) why you are interested in working in civil rights and your background for that work; (2) whether you wish to intern in the Legal Division or Office of Public Hearings; (3) whether you prefer to work full-time or part-time; and (4) whether you will be applying for a grant or other funding.